-The DAQ Small Business Assistance Program maintains a list of the testing companies that have recently tested in Clark County.
-This list is useful in contacting testing companies, but does not constitute DAQ's endorsement.
+The DAQ Small Business Assistance Program maintains a list of the testing companies.
+This list is useful in contacting testing companies but does not constitute DAQ's endorsement.
 Regardless of the testing company the owner/operator chooses, testing often requires extensive preparations and advance notice.